 Pay close to attention to what Bebe says - not the subtitles, but the actual sounds she's making - when Homura begins to interrogate her.
 She clearly starts saying "Kyubey".

 After Homura monologuing her dislike of Mami's Stepford Smiler tendency to hide her fragile mind, and by proxy becomes an obstacle to her mission of saving Madoka, Bebe pleads to her to stop holding her grudge, instead of being clueless like she usually is.
-Like Sayaka, Bebe - or Nagisa to be precise - is another of Madokami's heralds.
+Like Sayaka, Bebe - or Nagisa, to be precise - is another of Ultimate Madoka's heralds.

 Included in the runes, naturally.
 Not only are the Nightmares' backgrounds full of ballerinas, their accompanying runes spell out Homulilly as this world's creator.
-During the Transformation Sequence, Homura's runes are the only ones that don't spell out her name, but instead her pleas for death.
-In contrast, Madoka's name is not spelled with runes at all, hinting that she is something else masquerading as a magical girl.
+During the Transformation Sequence, Homura's runes don't spell out her name, but instead her pleas for death.

-Kyoko makes a happy dance when Mami invites them for cake and tea.
+Kyoko makes a happy dance when Mami invites everyone for tea and cake.

 Gainax Ending: It's a bit of a mixed bag.
 On the one hand it's pretty clear what Homura has done - she's changed the universe so that Madoka, Sayaka, Kyoko, Mami and Nagisa would have better lives and second chances.
 On the other hand there's a lot left ambiguous.
 What else has Homura changed?
 Do magical girls still exist?
 What is Homura planning?
 Was she right in her actions?
 And what was going on with The Stinger?